davidrbourke/KCAD/99. Exam Tips/README.md

 2. Do not get stuck on any question, even on easy questions, if you can't make sense of the error, mark it for review and come back later if there is time.
 Troubleshooting issues is for after you have attempted all the questions.
 The goal is to get through ALL the EASY questions first.
 3. Be really good with YAML.
 If you have to fix e.g, yaml indentations, etc, then you will not get through it, they don't have to look pretty.
 Only the end result is evaluated (e.g., the created object).
 4. Use alias names and shortcuts, e.g. ns for namespace, etc.
+5. Make sure to run the command at the top of each question to make sure you are on the right cluster for the question.

 Watch this: https://www.youtube.com/watch?v=rnemKrveZks